 Getting started with generative AI: A beginner’s guide

-Generative AI has revolutionized the way we approach content creation and other content-related tasks such as language translation and question-answering.
-From OpenAI’s groundbreaking language models-based applications like ChatGPT and DALL-E to Google’s Bard, generative AI is challenging the limits of content creation, transforming the content industry in ways that were once thought impossible.
+Generative AI has significantly impacted how we approach content creation and other content-related tasks such as language translation and question-answering, by generating human-like outputs leveraging machine learning techniques.
+From OpenAI’s groundbreaking language models based applications like ChatGPT and DALL-E to Google’s Bard, generative AI is changing the content industry by pushing the boundaries of what is possible and creating content in novel ways.

 Trained on vast amounts of data with the use of unsupervised and semi-supervised learning algorithms, generative AI allows for creating new content from scratch.
 One of the most exciting developments in this field is large language models that enable computer programs to comprehend text and generate new content.